-If a breach of any representation and warranty described in this "-Removal After Cure Period" section occurs which has a material and adverse effect on (i) any related credit card receivable such that as a result of the breach the receivable is charged off as uncollectible, the issuing entity's rights in, to or under such receivable or its proceeds are impaired or the proceeds of such receivable are not available for any reason to the trust or (ii) any existing collateral certificate such that the issuing entity's rights in, to or under the collateral certificate or its proceeds are impaired or the proceeds of such collateral certificate are not available for any reason to the issuing entity free and clear of any lien, then-unless cured within 60 days, or a longer period, not in excess of

-120 days, as may be agreed to by the indenture trustee, the collateral agent and the servicer, after the earlier to occur of the discovery of the breach by the transferor or receipt by the transferor of written notice of the breach, referred to in this prospectus as a "Repurchase Notice," given by the owner trustee, the indenture trustee, the collateral agent or the servicer-the transferor will accept reassignment of the Ineligible Collateral Certificate or Ineligible Receivable, as applicable.
+If a breach of any representation and warranty described in this "-Removal After Cure Period" section occurs which has a material and adverse effect on any related credit card receivable such that as a result of the breach the receivable is charged off as uncollectible, the issuing entity's rights in, to or under such receivable or its proceeds are impaired or the proceeds of such receivable are not available for any reason to the issuing entity free and clear of any lien, then-unless cured within 60 days, or a longer period, not in excess of 120 days, as may be agreed to by the indenture trustee, the collateral agent and the servicer, after the earlier to occur of the discovery of the breach by the transferor or receipt by the transferor of written notice of the breach, referred to in this prospectus as a "Repurchase Notice," given by the owner trustee, the indenture trustee, the collateral agent or the servicer-the transferor will accept reassignment of the Ineligible Receivable, as applicable.

 JPMorgan Chase Bank will make representations and warranties parallel to those described above to Chase Card Funding pursuant to the receivables purchase agreement.
-The rights under the transfer and servicing agreement and the receivables purchase agreement with respect to the credit card receivables, including the rights and remedies related to the representations and warranties, are pledged to the noteholders, under the indenture and the asset pool one supplement.
+The rights under the transfer and servicing agreement and the receivables purchase agreement with respect to the credit card receivables, including the rights and remedies related to the representations and warranties, are pledged to the noteholders under the indenture and the asset pool one supplement.

-Chase Card Funding, as transferor, has the obligation to accept reassignments of receivables or collateral certificates transferred to the issuing entity and JPMorgan Chase Bank will be obligated to accept reassignments from Chase Card Funding of receivables and collateral certificates subject to equivalent conditions, in each case under the circumstances described below.
+Chase Card Funding, as transferor, has the obligation to accept reassignments of receivables transferred to the issuing entity and JPMorgan Chase Bank will be obligated to accept reassignments from Chase Card Funding of receivables subject to equivalent conditions, in each case under the circumstances described below.